High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Introduction

-Most existing HDSL theories, such as those by \cite{Fan et al 2012}, \cite{Raskutti}, \cite{Loh and Wainwright} and \cite{Wang et al 2013} assume differentiable statistical loss functions.
-Hence, it is unknown how these results can be applied to learning problems without differentiability, such as those with absolute deviation, hinge loss, quantile loss, and ``$\epsilon$-insensitive'' functions \citep{Isotonic modeling}.
-Although special cases of HDSL with nonsmoothness, such as high-dimensional least absolute regression, high-dimensional quantile regression, and high-dimensional support vector machine (SVM) has been discussed by \cite{HDSLAD}, \cite{penalized quantile}, \cite{Zhang et al 2016 SVM,Zhang et al 2016 SVM JMLR} and/or \cite{Peng et al 2016}, there exist no theory that applies generally to nonsmooth learning.
-In contrast, we consider a flexible set of high-dimensional nonsmooth learning problems given as below:
+Although several special cases of HDSL with nonsmoothness, such as high-dimensional least absolute regression, high-dimensional quantile regression, and high-dimensional support vector machine (SVM) have been discussed by \cite{wang2013b}, \cite{belloni2011a}, \cite{zhang2016b,zhang2016c} and \cite{peng2016a}, there exist few theories that apply to scenarios without an everywhere differentiable loss function in general, especially when non-differentiability may occur at, or in a near neighborhood of, the vector of true parameters.